 Couldn't even begin to explain to people how awesome the trip was!

 Cuan Law - BVI Dive Liveaboard

-Because British Virgin Islands (BVI) dive sites are many and are within close proximity to one another, the scuba diving liveaboard All Star Cuan Law offers a flexible itinerary.
+Because British Virgin Islands (BVI) dive sites are numerous and within close proximity to one another, the scuba diving liveaboard All Star Cuan Law offers a flexible itinerary.
 Rather than a set number of daily dives, our guests can log between 14 and 16 dives throughout their trip.

 Ultimate Dive Liveaboard

-Our scuba diving liveaboard trimaran was designed for the dual purpose of serving the needs of those desiring a luxury dive liveaboard experience and for enjoying sailing vacation in the BVI.
+Our scuba diving liveaboard trimaran was designed for the dual purpose of serving the needs of those desiring a luxury dive liveaboard experience and for enjoying a sailing vacation in the BVI.
 Complementing underwater exploring of reefs and wrecks, we offer eco adventures, shore excursions and gourmet dining.

 - Departs Tortola, British Virgin Islands on Sundays